Akhila-PT/Akhila-PT/README.md

 - 📫 Reach me on **www.linkedin.com/in/akhila177**

-- ⚡ Fun fact **I'm on a quest to find the perfect anime to binge-watch next!
+- ⚡ Fun fact **I'm on a quest to find the perfect anime to binge-watch!
 Recommendations are always welcome!**

 <h4 align="left">Connect with me:</h4>
 <p align="left">